codr7/eli/README.md

 `Num` is the root of all numeric types.

 #### Pair (Any Seq)
-A `Pair` is a pair of values.
+`Pair` is the type of pairs of values.

 `1:'foo`

 #### Seq (Any)
-`Seq` is the root type of all iterable values.
+`Seq` is the root of all iterable types.

 #### String (Any Call Seq)
-A `String` is a sequence of characters.
+`String` values are sequences of characters.

 `"abc"`

 #### Sym (Any)
-A `Sym` is a quoted identifier.
+`Sym` values are quoted identifiers.

 `'foo`

 #### Time (Any)
-A `Time` is a time duration.
+`Time` values are durations of time.

 #### Timestamp (Any)
-A `Timestamp` is a point in time.
+`Timestamp` values are points in time.

 `(now)`